 |How is insurance provided||Typically six months, though it may be up to two years||Often through a group plan but an individual policy is recommended in most cases|

 Short-term disability is for less serious injuries, like a surgeon who breaks his or her arm.
 Short-term disability is usually sold as a group plan through an employer or organization.

 Long-term disability insurance, however, is designed for medical professionals who unexpectedly become disabled.
 It is more expensive than short-term, but offers far greater protection.

 Doctors need true own-occupation disability insurance.
 We make it incredibly simple.Get My Rates

-Here are the key riders you may want to consider:
+Insurance policy riders are optional features that can be added to enhance your coverage.
+Here are the different riders you may want to consider:

 Residual Disability Rider

 Residual disability benefits protect you against partial income loss, and is defined in one of two ways:

 - Ability to perform one or more, but not all, of your duties